-The Colossus of Rhodes stood for just 54 years, but its legacy lasted far longer than that.
+The Colossus of Rhodes stood for just 54 years before it was destroyed in 226 BCE, but its legacy lasted far longer than that.

 Like an ancient Lady Liberty, guarding the entrance to the New World, Colossus of Rhodes stood astride the entrance to the island’s Mandraki harbor, watching over those who passed into the city and serving as a symbol of Rhodes’ victory over their foes.